Most reliable washing machine brands

 Common washing machine problems

-Which? members have told us about the reliability track-record of the washing machines in their kitchens.
-More than 1,400 of you.
+More than 2,300 Which? members have told us about the reliability track-record of the washing machines in their kitchens.
 And you've let us in on the problems and niggles your machines have caused you over the years, including leaky doors, wobbly machines and smelly detergent drawers.

 The most common washing machine problems are:

-9% of the washing machine problems relate to the selected wash programs failing and sadly, there's little you can do as an owner to fix this.
+Some washing machine problems relate to the selected wash programs failing and sadly, there's little you can do as an owner to fix this.
 Once the circuitry in your machine stops working properly, you'll need to call in a professional to take a look.

 Other issues include problems relating to how well your machines spin your clothes.
-Some of these issue might be born out of your machine being faulty and needing to be repaired.
+Some of these issue might be borne out of your machine being faulty and needing to be repaired.
 But in some cases, spin problems can be to do with how full, or empty, your machine is.

 Most machines are set to not spin if they have what's described in the trade as an uneven load.
 This could be one sweater set to wash on a program with a high spin speed or equally, an overly full drum.